xcart/xcart-docs/_pages/kb_en/modules/stripe.md

 ## Installation and Setup

-To enable Stripe payment in your store follow the regular guidelines on adding an online payment method provided in {% link "Adding Payment Methods" ref_36BqwVSF %}.
+To enable Stripe payment in your store, follow the regular guidelines on adding an online payment method provided in {% link "Adding Payment Methods" ref_36BqwVSF %}.

-Once Stripe is added, you'll be redirected to the Stripe settings page:
+Once Stripe is added, you will be redirected to the Stripe settings page:

 ![connect-with-stripe.png]({{site.baseurl}}/attachments/ref_1SRSOBWa/connect-with-stripe.png)